Skip to main content

 ~6 h

 Per-GPU reliability looks reassuring.
-Vendor MTBF (mean time between failures) for an H100 in a well-cooled rack lands in the tens of thousands of hours.
+Empirical per-GPU MTBF (mean time between failures) for an H100 in a well-cooled rack lands in the tens of thousands of hours, derived from operator postmortems and published large-cluster runs (NVIDIA does not publish a per-GPU MTBF on the H100 product brief).
 The number that runs your operations playbook is not per-GPU MTBF.
 It is fleet MTBF, which falls linearly as you add GPUs to the job.

 The math

-For independent failures, the rate of the slowest-of-N distribution is the sum of the individual rates.
+For independent failures, the time-to-first-failure (the minimum of N exponentials, not the maximum) has rate equal to the sum of the individual rates.
 If each GPU's failure rate is lambda = 1 / per_GPU_MTBF, the fleet rate is N * lambda, and the fleet MTBF is:

 fleet_MTBF ≈ per_GPU_MTBF / N